conda/ceps/cep-recipe-tests.md

 the package to be tested.
 If dependency resolution for any of the tests fails (e.g. due to conflicting dependencies), the test SHOULD be skipped.

-The downstream test SHOULD then execute all tests from the downstream package in separate test environments.
+The downstream test SHOULD then execute any script and python tests from the downstream package in separate test environments.
 The test SHOULD succeed if all tests pass.
 If any test fails, the downstream test SHOULD fail.

+Note: downstream tests of the downstream package are not executed to prevent too many tests from being executed.

 ## Package contents test